London SE1 9TG

 6 Burlington Gardens

 London W1S 3ET

 Run by artists since 1768

 Loveable because London Fashion Week is at the Somerset House courtyard and during the Christmas period there's a magnificent ice rink (also at the courtyard).

 Somerset House hosts all kind of amazing events: fashion exhibitions, a graphic arts festival, open air cinema and music shows during summer.
 The architecture is wonderful as well, so definitely check the website to know what's on view and just go there.
 They have a cute shop as well.
 (Yes, I'm a museum shop fan if you hadn't noticed yet.)

 London SE1 8XX

-Loveable because of the ugly brutalist building.
-(They're renovating it now.)
+Loveable because of the brutalist building.